-Some types of pets who need temporary foster placement are:
+Examples of pets who need foster:

-How to Become a Foster
+How to become a foster:

 We are looking for experienced fosters for the following types of pets:

 - Get on our foster list!
 We send out communications when we have pets who need fostering.

 - We especially need fosters who have no other pets, those who can take large dogs, and bottle baby kitten fosters.

 If you would like to get started, please email us at email@example.com!